-- Due to the microscopic friction between domains as they change directions to align with the external field - The energy dissipated in the hysteresis cycle is proportional to the area of the hysteresis loop - Ferromagnetic material with large hysteresis area is called magnetically hard while the small ones are called soft - Which one do you think are preferred in electromagnets or transformers? - Soft.
-Why? - Since the energy loss is small and much easier to switch off the field - Then how do we demagnetize a ferromagnetic material? - Keep repeating the Hysteresis loop, reducing the range of B0.
+- thermal energy.
+Why? - Due to the microscopic friction between domains as they change directions to align with the external field - The energy dissipated in the hysteresis cycle is proportional to the area of the hysteresis loop - Ferromagnetic material with a large hysteresis area is called magnetically hard while the small ones are called soft - Which one do you think are preferred in electromagnets or transformers? - Soft.
+Why? - Since the energy loss is small and much easier to switch off the field - Then how do we demagnetize a ferromagnetic material? - Keep repeating the Hysteresis loop, reducing the range of $B{n}$ .